Skip to main content

 Amigos Restaurant & Pizza

-The expansive menu at Amigo’s includes Hispanic cuisine as well as American offerings and, of course, more than a dozen different pizzas.
+The expansive menu at Colombian-owned Amigo’s includes Hispanic cuisine as well as American offerings and, of course, more than a dozen different pizzas.

 Where: Amigos Restaurant & Pizza, 6700 Rising Sun Avenue, Philadelphia, PA